Arihant-A/LNMIIT-RISC-V-FPGA-IP-Development-Internship/Task_6/IP/PWM/README.md

-The RTL and tests code are stored in this directory.
+The RTL, test benches and tests C code are stored in this directory.